2009–10 Tottenham Hotspur F.C. season: Month summary

-Just three days later from disappointment of losing the FA Cup semi-final, Tottenham contested the North London derby against rivals Arsenal.
-Spurs took the lead in amazing fashion with league debutant Danny Rose scoring a wonder volley to give the home team a 1–0 lead.
+Just three days later from the disappointment of losing the FA Cup semi-final, Tottenham contested the North London derby against rivals Arsenal.
+Spurs amazingly took the lead with league debutant Danny Rose scoring a wonder volley to give the home team a 1–0 lead.
 Spurs then doubled their lead a few minutes into the second half, with Gareth Bale tapping home from a Jermain Defoe through-ball.
 The introduction of the returning Robin van Persie led Gomes to make three miraculous saves to ensure Tottenham's lead before Nicklas Bendtner gave Arsenal a late consolation marker.
 The game finished 2–1 to give Spurs their first league win over Arsenal in 11 years.

 The third game of the week came at White Hart Lane to league-leaders Chelsea.
 Spurs took the lead early in the first half from a Jermain Defoe penalty after John Terry handballed a Roman Pavlyuchenko flick-on.
 Gareth Bale scored his second goal of the week and doubled Tottenham's lead before half-time with a right-footed effort.
-Terry saw red in second half for two bookable offences of Pavlyuchenko and Bale respectively before Frank Lampard got a late consolation in injury time, but Spurs held on for another invaluable three points.
+Terry saw red in the second half for two bookable offences of Pavlyuchenko and Bale respectively before Frank Lampard got a late consolation in injury time, but Spurs held on for another invaluable three points.

 Tottenham faced their third consecutive top-four team when Spurs travelled to Old Trafford to face Manchester United the following weekend.
 After a goalless first half, United took the lead from the penalty spot in the first half after Benoît Assou-Ekotto brought down Patrice Evra in the area, with Ryan Giggs converting.
-Ledley King equalised with a header during the second half, before Nani chip and another Giggs penalty gave the points to United.
+Ledley King equalised with a header during the second half, before Nani's chip and another Giggs penalty gave the points to United.